 Consider it this way: your developers might be top-notch, but they’re still human and they might miss a bug.
 But when hundreds of developers have their eyes on a piece of software, then they’ll find bugs your guys might have missed.

-Now you’re convinced. open-source is the way to go.
+Now you’re convinced that open-source is the way to go.
 But can you find an excellent source of CRM software for your team?
 You’re in luck.
 We’ve got our top five right below.

-If you’re looking for an extensive, all-inclusive, open-source customer relations software solution, then Bitrix24’s Self-Hosted option is right for you.
+If you’re looking for an extensive, all-inclusive, open source CRM software solution, then Bitrix24’s Self-Hosted option is right for you.
 It’s perfect for companies anywhere between 50 and 50,000 employees.
 And it’s super-scalable.

 With Bitrix24’s open-source software, you can use your own brand including logo, colors, and background images.
 Create your own portal templates, take advantage of native integrations with the likes of Office 365, MS Exchange, etc, and integrate with any ERP.
 The backend is powerful and it includes a full-featured CMS.